Plank theorems and their applications: a survey: Introduction

 \begin{question} Given a circular table of diameter $d$ and planks of width $1$ and length at least $d$, what is the minimal number of planks needed to cover the table? \end{question} It is readily seen that we may use $d$ parallel planks, but can we do better by changing their orientation and by overlapping them if needed?
 The answer is no. In fact, we will see that even if we consider a countable family of planks of positive and varying widths, it is impossible to cover the table in a way such that the sum of the widths of the planks used is less than $d$.
 Accordingly, a covering by parallel planks is optimal.
 Alfred Tarski generalized this question in the 1930s, a period when discrete geometry was still nascent, and what became known as \textit{Tarski's plank problem} is still the source of numerous problems and conjectures in geometry despite having been solved decades ago.

-This survey covers a few plank problems and \textit{plank theorems} (that is, theorems that solve plank problems) and presents various applications of these theorems and the ideas behind their proofs in different fields of mathematics.
+This survey covers a few plank problems and plank theorems and presents various applications of these theorems and the ideas behind their proofs in different fields of mathematics.
 It is organized as follows.
 Tarski's plank problem is described in \cref{sec:2}.
 A solution and a generalization from Th{\o}ger Bang, as well as an important result called Bang's lemma, are also included in this section.
-In \cref{sec:3}, we present a famous plank theorem of Keith Ball for Banach spaces, which proves a specific but important case of Bang's conjecture.
-We then move on to discussing several other types of plank problems in \cref{sec:app1}: spherical and discrete variants, and plank problems on complex Hilbert spaces and $L_p(\mu)$ spaces.
-Then, we highlight the connection between plank theorems and diverse fundamental concepts in analysis and number theory in Sections \ref{sec:app2} and \ref{sec:app3}.
+We present a famous plank theorem of Keith Ball for Banach spaces in \cref{sec:3}, which proves a specific but important case of Bang's conjecture.
+In \cref{sec:app1}, we move on to discussing different ways to strengthen Bang's lemma and Ball's plank theorem, as well as several other types of plank problems: spherical and discrete variants, and plank problems on complex Hilbert spaces and $L_p(\mu)$ spaces.
+We also present a recent polynomial approach to plank coverings, which is based on general results regarding the zeros of polynomials restricted to the unit sphere and which has been used to obtain streamlined demonstrations of some plank theorems.
+We then highlight the connection between plank problems and diverse fundamental concepts in analysis and number theory in Sections \ref{sec:app2} and \ref{sec:app3}.
 The reader can refer to the Table of Contents for a more thorough description of the applications.

-This survey is by no means exhaustive; it is biased towards the author's preferences and what he considers to be the biggest developments in the area, the aim of this paper being first and foremost to present applications of plank theorems and their ideas.
-The author still tried to include the major parts of the history of these problems as well as many details in the proofs of the important results for completeness and an easy access to all readers.
+This survey is by no means exhaustive, the aim of this paper being first and foremost to present the main ideas and applications of plank theorems.
+The author still tried to include the major parts of the history behind these problems as well as many details in the proofs of the important results for completeness and an easy access to all readers; the main reason for this being that there is no recent comprehensive survey on plank problems, except possibly \cite{springerbook} whose focus on Tarski's plank problem is very brief.
 Anyone familiar with plank theorems is invited to skip over to the applications.